mholt/phpile/schema.md

 Unlike simple prefix tries, FileTries act less like a simple set and more like a map/dictionary/associative array.
 Values are stored in a FileTrie by a specific key, which need not be equivalent to the value.
-Keys are relatively short and should be unique.
+Keys are relatively short, case-sensitive, and should be unique.
 Multiple values can have the same key, but only one value for a key can be stored.
 Storing multiple values to the same key is not allowed.

 In other words, a key, as this schema currently stands, represents a value, but never more than one value.
 That value may be null, or non-existent.